Boris Kitka

 Boris Kitka (born 16 August 1970) is a Slovak football player and football manager.

 He played for Slovan Bratislava as well as rivals of Spartak Trnava.
 He managed Slovan Bratislava and Slovakia U21.
 As an assistant, he cooperates with Vladimír Weiss for over a decade.

-Kitka also occasionally appears as a expert analyst for Slovak public broadcaster RTVS during national team fixtures and major tournaments, such as UEFA Euro 2020.
+Kitka also occasionally appears as an expert analyst for Slovak public broadcaster RTVS during national team fixtures and major tournaments, such as UEFA Euro 2020.